 Surviving extreme cold conditions will mean you need to wear shoes that keep your feet covered and warm.

 As well, going barefoot on rocks that are sharp and jagged might cause you injury.
-Going barefoot on concrete or asphalt in the middle of a hot summer’s day might burn your feet if you haven’t already conditioned them to going bare.
+Going barefoot on concrete or asphalt in the middle of a hot summer’s day might burn your feet if you haven’t already conditioned them for going bare.
 If you suffer foot pain when walking barefoot, it’s a good idea to investigate why and whether to continue the habit of walking barefoot will improve the condition or not.

 The thing about barefoot walking or running is to get your feet and legs used to it bit by bit, rather than go fall bore.
 You need to transition into it, if all you’ve ever done is wear shoes, reason being your soles will need hardening and your feet and leg muscles won’t be accustomed to it especially if you wear high heels often.